AyushiSahai/customer-support-chatbot-bedrock/README.md

 | Other Request | **0.6667** |
 | **Average** | **0.7500** |

+### Observations

+1. **Bug Report — 0.6667**
+   The response confirmed that the bug report was created and provided the ticket ID and status.
+The evaluator noted that it could be more helpful by providing troubleshooting steps or an immediate solution where appropriate.

+2. **Platform FAQ — Password Reset — 0.8333**
+   The response directly answered the customer's question using the FAQ and provided the password-reset procedure.

+3. **Platform FAQ — Uncovered Question — 0.8333**
+   The response correctly stated that the requested information was not available in the FAQ and directed the customer to support.

+4. **Other Request — 0.6667**
+   The response correctly directed the request toward human support.
+The evaluator noted that it could be more specific to the sponsorship partnership request.

+Overall, the four tested scenarios produced an average `Builtin.Helpfulness` score of **0.7500**.

 ### Final Correctness Results

 The Bedrock model evaluation was also run using the `Builtin.Correctness`